State of Decay 2 - Review

 The world has fallen apart in the wake of an undead outbreak.
 Unlike how the outbreak had just started at the beginning of the previous game, the plague itself is far more established than before and the survivors seem to know that there’s no real end in sight.
 It’s not about saving the world.
 It’s about surviving in the harsh new world that exists.

 In the previous State of Decay, the opening scene was always the same.
-You played as a couple friends who were on a camping trip when they suddenly had to fend off the undead.
+You played as a few friends who were on a camping trip when they suddenly had to fend off the undead.
 To add a small layer of complexity to the premise of State of Decay 2, there’s now the option to choose an opening pair of characters.
 To say that this change provides much depth to the story is giving it too much credit, but I was certainly hopeful for a deeper story under the surface when I first saw the options.

 20210803174529_1.jpg